gentletailor/aREST.js/README.md

 # aREST.js

-aREST.js is a JavaScript library that was made to easily control your projects running aREST.
+This fork of aREST.js is a JavaScript library that was made to easily control your projects running aREST without the need of jQuery.
 It can be used with a simple web browser without Node.js.
 It works with all the aREST projects using HTTP communication, for example using Arduino with the CC3000 WiFi chip, the Ethernet shield, or the WiFi shield.
 It also works with the ESP8266 WiFi chip.

 ## Installation